tony-ou/web_QoE_user_study/README.md

 ## Configure the server and host the survey page
 RUN the following step on **farewell** machine if you want to start an mturk campaign.
 You can run this locally for debugging purpose (you see the page on localhost:PORT_NUM).
 But in order for mturkers to see your page, you must host the server online.
 You can use farewell or other tools like AWS EC2

+1. Fork a copy of this repo to your github.
-1. Change video url to your github video repo.
+2. Change video url to your github video repo.
 The format is like: https://raw.githubusercontent.com/YOUR_GITHUB_ID/web_QoE_user_study/main/campaign/.
    ```shell
    ./scripts/update_url.sh

    ```

-2. Update campaign information (campaign name and number of test videos)
+3. Update campaign information (campaign name and number of test videos)
    ```shell
    ./scripts/update_campaign.sh
    ```

-3. Upload videos online (Follow https://github.com/tony-ou/web_QoE_video_creation/ to create test videos).
+4. Upload videos online (Follow https://github.com/tony-ou/web_QoE_video_creation/ to create test videos).
 Below shows you how to upload to github.
    ```shell
    mv path_to_videos ./campaign/
    git add campaign